A Few Dollars for Django

-A Few Dollars for Django (Pochi dollari per Django) is a 1966 Italian/Spanish co-production Spaghetti Western film directed by León Klimovsky and Enzo G. Castellari and starring Anthony Steffen.
-Although credited only to León Klimovsky, A Few Dollars for Django was predominantly directed by an uncredited Enzo G. Castellari.
+A Few Dollars for Django (Pochi dollari per Django) is a 1966 Italian/Spanish co-production Spaghetti Western film starring Anthony Steffen.
+Although credited only to León Klimovsky, it was predominantly directed by an uncredited Enzo G. Castellari.

 Plot

 A bounty hunter named Regan wishes to settle down and begin a new life, maybe become sheriff, but a murder leads him in pursuit of bank robbers and lands him in a range war with farmers and cattlemen.